-I’m not going to lie, in the beginning, I was tempted to feel competitive with everyone in the same niche as me.
-Having that mindset creates nothing but problems and doesn’t make you any friends.
+Having a competive mindset creates nothing but problems and doesn’t make you any friends.
 Collaborating with people (like photographers, models, bloggers, etc.) is always much more beneficial.
-If you do, you have the opportunity to make new friends, learn new techniques you may never knew of, be tagged on their social media platforms (via Instagram stories or posts) which leads to grown, make trips cheaper by splitting costs and more.
+If you do, you have the opportunity to make new friends, learn new techniques you may never knew of, be tagged on their social media platforms (via Instagram stories or posts) which leads to growth, make trips cheaper by splitting costs, and more.

-Hope these tips helps you on your journey to the freelance life.
+Hope these tips help you on your journey to freelance life.
 If you think of any others, feel free to share them in the comments!